Bend Ductless – Frequently Asked Question

 - A remote control that operates the inside unit

-A: During the heating season, a ductless heat pump draws heat form outside aire and moves it inside.
+During the heating season, a ductless heat pump draws heat from outside air and moves it inside.
 Because they tap into existing heat in the air, they use less electricity to keep your home at a comfortable temperature.
 In the summertime, they extract heat from inside and move it outside to provide cooling.

-A: There are many reasons to choose a ductless system…..from savings on utility bills to enjoying cleaner home air.
+There are many reasons to choose a ductless system such as savings on utility bills to enjoying cleaner home air.
 Here are a few benefits you’re sure to enjoy:

 - Ductless heat pumps offer a cleaner way to keep your home comfortable.
 Since a ductless system doesn’t fore air through your dirty duct work you always get pure, clean air.
-They are great for people who have sensitivities, asthma or other allergies.
+Bend ductless systems are no different then other ductless systems, but are great for people who have sensitivities, asthma or other allergies.

 - Two in one functionality!
 When you purchase a ductless unit you get the best of both worlds as you can heat and cool your home with one unit.
 It’s much more economical when compared to purchasing a furnace and an air conditioner.